HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 ## Ouvrages et direction de numéro de revue

  Carolin Görgen, *The California Camera Club: Collective Visions in the Making of the American West*.
-University of Oklahoma Press, forthcoming 2025.
+University of Oklahoma Press, forthcoming October 28, 2025.
 Sponsored by a publication grant from the Wyeth Foundation for American Art.

  Carolin Görgen, Alice Morin, and Marie-Eve Bouillon, editors,	“Bound Histories: Memories, Materialities, and Meanings of Photo Albums,” *Photographica*, No. 12 (forthcoming 2026).